versx/Brock/README.md

-# PokeFilterBot
+# BrockBot

 ### Usage
-**.iam** - Assign yourself to a team role, available teams to join are the following: Value, Mystic, or Instinct.
+**.team** - Assign yourself to a team role, available teams to join are the following: Valor, Mystic, or Instinct.
 You can only join one team at a time, type `.iam None` to leave a team.
-	Example: `.iam Valor`
+	Example: `.team Valor`
-	Example: `.iam None`
+	Example: `.team None`

 **.info** - Shows the your current Pokemon subscriptions and which channels to listen to.